Penypak Theatre

 HOLME (PENYPAK) THEATER

 The Holme Theatre, designed by William H. Lee opening on October 11, 1929 with Arthur Lake in “On With the Show” and Raymond McKee in “Look Out Below”.
 It was an Art Deco style movie house that could seat 1,364.
 The theatre stood on Frankford Avenue near Rhawn Street.
 It was operated by Warner-Equity Theatres.
 It was equipped with an United States organ.
 It was closed for refurbishment on January 8, 1942 and reopened on March 17, 1942 as the renamed Penypak Theatre (after nearby Penypack Park).
 The reopening movie was Kay Kyser in “The Playmates”.
+By 1950 it was operated by Fox Melvin Theaters (later to become Fox Theatres (Reading PA).
 It was closed on September 27, 1951 with Mario Lanza in “The Great Caruso”.
 It became an auction house in 1951, which closed in 1954.

 It reopened on May 8, 1955 with James Mason in 20,000 Leagues Under the Sea" & Marlon Brando in “Desiree”.
 It was closed on October 30, 1955 with Anne Appleton in “The Desperate Women” & Richard Coogan in “Girl on the Run”.
 It again served briefly as an auction house.
 In 1959 it became a live theatre for the Penypak Players, but this closed after three months.
 In 1962 it was sold to a furniture store.
-Since then a number of businesses have used it, and in 2015 it is a Pizza Hut (now a Boston Market) in the lobby area and a Dollar Tree store (now Dollar General) in the auditorium.
+Since then a number of businesses have used it, and in 2015 it is a Pizza Hut and a Boston Market in the lobby area and a Dollar Tree store (now Dollar General) in the auditorium.
+In 2025 the Pizza Hut and Dollar Tree as still operating.

 Contributed by Bryan